bloycey/vuepress-bones/docs/bones-blog/in-folder-blog/index.md

 ---
 layout: PostLayout
-title: First blog in new format
+title: Blog Post in a foder
 ---
 Here it is.